vwillcox/Inky-Impression-Weather-Station/README.md

 # Inky wHAT Weather Station

-Inky wHAT e ink display from Pimoroni driven by a Raspberry Pi Zero (or any other Raspberry Pi).
+Inky wHAT e ink display from Pimoroni driven by a Raspberry Pi Zero (or any other Raspberry Pi) to display a seven day weather forecast.

 ![Display Preview](http://i.imgur.com/Ed5dWCQ.png)